garydmcdowellperso/simpatico/devops/nginx/README.md

-# Nginx config for the simpatico application
+# Nginx config for the simpatico application (DEVELOPMENT)

 # description